-Beni Shoga, also known as red pickled ginger, is an easy and quick pickle that brings flavor to your dishes as a delicious condiment or garnish.
-Let’s learn how to make Beni Shoga below.
+Beni Shoga, also known as red pickled ginger, is an easy to make condiment that brings flavor to your dishes or makes a great garnish.
+Plum vinegar gives it the characteristic red coloring and the tangy taste.

 - 100 grams Ginger peeled